KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-1.md

 Once a cold address is associated with a pubkey, the Bitcoin protocol no longer attempts to use these quantum-secure P2PKH transactions, as they require an extra 25 bytes of data space.
 Instead, the protocol reverts to the original P2PK transactions.

-Because CryptoConditions typically requires the <b>pubkey</b> launch parameter to be enabled, users nearly always reuse the same addresses.
-For this reason, the Antara module developer can simply skip P2PKH transactions and use only P2PK transactions instead.
+CryptoConditions typically requires the [<b>ac_pubkey</b>](../../../basic-docs/antara/antara-setup/antara-customizations.html#ac-pubkey) Antara Customization parameter to be enabled.
+One of the effects of this parameter is that each time a user makes a transaction, the "change" is automatically sent back not to a new cold address, but rather to the pubkey included in the `ac_pubkey` parameter.
+Therefore, as user transactions are already always returning to a default pubkey, the Antara Module developer can simply skip P2PKH transactions altogether and use only P2PK transactions instead.

 #### Pay to Script Hash Payments